-I received the products used in this Soft Claws review in exchange for my honest review of how life is after no longer having holy shirts or carpet shreds every where. ;) This post may also contain affiliate links.
+I received the products used in this Soft Claws review in exchange for my honest review of how life is after no longer having holy shirts or carpet shreds everywhere.

 Soft Claws Review: A More Humane Alternative to Declawing

 Think of Soft Claws as being like a fake nail, just for cats and with the benefit of keeping your cat from being a living breathing shredder.

 The Soft Claws are very easy to use and put on.
 You simply open the glue, apply the applicator and then fill the nail tips with glue.

 The most difficult part at first is knowing exactly how much glue to put in.
 On the first application, we used a minimal amount of glue when applying the tips to our spazziest cat.

 A few days later, she had gotten about half of them off, so we applied more caps to the bare claws, only using more glue this time, and they are still there a couple of weeks later.

 Heads up: the glue should be stored in the fridge after opening.